dottjt/plastic/other/qa.md

 Although the novel may seem highly inspired by my own life, the writing style alone

 In part because it's incredibly difficult to pertain to the whimsical style of the novel while also being highly factual.
 The factuality breaks the joy of the writing in a lot of ways, so in the end you have to sort of keep things highly fictionalised.
 This is something I struggled with greatly.
 What I realised in the end, is that ultimately it always comes down to what the character is observing.
 That is where the magic is.

+# What do you do when you get stuck?

+I find that when you're feeling creatively stuck or frustrated, is when it's the perfect opportunity to edit your work.
+Because in these moments your mind simply refuses to work with you, is a perfect state of mind for picking out what's wrong with your writing.
+It forces you into a position where you absolutely must make your writing as readable as possible.